HomePage Path

 SK 582-149 Leicestershire England

-Mountsorrel CastleMountsorrel Castle is an 11th century earthwork motte and bailey fortress, founded by Hugh Lupus, earl of Chester.
-Evidence suggests that the castle was built on the site of ancient earthworks, with the northern part of a granite outcrop, scarped into a circular motte and the remaining platform becoming the now mutilated bailey.
-Abandoned in 1217, after King Henry II ordered it to be razed to the ground, the motte is now partly quarried away and crowned by a war memorial, with the remains of a wide bailey ditch, to the south.
-9 miles south-west is Groby Castle and 12 miles west is Donington-le-Heath Manor House.
+Mountsorrel CastleMountsorrel Castle is a late 11th century earthwork motte and bailey fortress, probably founded by Hugh Lupus, earl of Chester.
+A stone castle of the earl of Leicester, it was confiscated by King Henry II in 1174 and the tower over the walls and other buildings were repaired in the late 12th century.
+Repaired again in King John's reign, only to be abandoned in 1217 after being razed to the ground, early in the reign of King Henry III.
+Standing on the northern part of a granite outcrop is a scarped circular motte, with the remaining platform becoming a now mutilated bailey.
+The motte is partly quarried away and crowned by a war memorial, with the remains of a wide bailey ditch to the south.
+9 miles south-west at Groby is Castle Hill and 12 miles west at Donington le Heath is the Manor House.

 Street Map